valencik/mastersAPSC/documents/thesis/thesis.md

 It is worth noting in this thesis, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.
 The first graph constructed in this app was a graph where each node represents an author, and each edge or link represents a coauthorship.

-## Graph Layout Algorithms
 The visualization of large graphs is computational intensive and produces complex images.
-These images are perhaps of questionable usefulness.
+At a certain size, these images are perhaps of questionable usefulness.
 The resulting shape or 'layout' of a graph is dependent on the graph layout algorithm used.
 Figures @fig:nsr1989graphyifanhu and @fig:nsr1989graph use the exact same input data but two different layout algorithms (Yifan Hu ML and Atlas 2 respectively).